 Salvaged wood from Berlin's streets

-Several black stains are visible on the table surfaces, the result of slow burn from world war bullets lodged on the inside.
+Several black stains are visible on the table surfaces, the result of slow burns from World War bullets lodged on the inside.

 These had to be rescued from Buckower Chausee in the south of Berlin, where they were being cut down in the city to make way for new roads.
-Usually when trees are cut down in a urban setting they are downgraded to the lowest forms possible: heating.
+Usually, when trees are cut down in an urban setting, they are downgraded to the lowest form possible: heating.